eclipse-archived/ceylon/common/README.md

 Build the module
 ----------------

+For setting up the development environment and compiling and building the distribution take a look at [ceylon-dist](https://github.com/ceylon/ceylon-spec/README.md).

-To build the module run
+If after having built the distribution you want to build the module run

     ant clean publish

-To run the tests type
+And to run the tests type

     ant test